ry-v1/Notes/Spark: The Definitive Guide.md

 - Partitions
     - To allow every executor to perform work in parallel, Spark breaks up the data into chunks called partitions.
     - A partition is a collection of rows that sit on one physical machine in your cluster.
-    - A DataFrame’s partitions represent how the data is physically distributed across the cluster of machines during execution.
+    - A DataFrame's partitions represent how the data is physically distributed across the cluster of machines during execution.

 - Transformations
     - Transformations are the core of how you express your business logic using Spark.